romanenko/covid19-safety-information/README.md

 ![Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Screen_Shot_2020-10-25_at_2.41.00_PM.png](Creating%20a%20Covid-19%20info%20chatbot%20with%20Facebook%20app%2078e7b28d019c4e5bbc5d3587a318ccf1/Screen_Shot_2020-10-25_at_2.41.00_PM.png)

-As we mentioned earlier, Messenger Platform initially was build to benefit and enrich business interactions, so App setup would go easier if we select **"Manage Business Integrations"** category on the first step.
+As this mentioned earlier, Messenger Platform initially was build to benefit and enrich business interactions, so App setup would go easier if you select **"Manage Business Integrations"** category on the first step.
 If you picked something else, or, literally "Something Else" — not a big deal!
 You can always customize features and integrations of the App in the future.

 After the creation, you can add some products to the app.
-We are going to set up "**Messenger**".
+You are going to set up "**Messenger**".

 The first thing to do after clicking "**Set up**" button is to add a page.
 Follow the steps in the popup window and select your Facebook page that you want to use the bot with.